-- Expanded Abberton Reservoir from the 1990s to 2014.
-We invested £130m and increased its storage capacity by 60% or 15billion litres, helping to secure the water supply in the region. - Most of the water comes from outside our area: around 25% of water in a dry year comes from the Ely Ouse Transfer Scheme.
+Expanded Abberton Reservoir from the 1990s to 2014.
+We invested £130m and increased its storage capacity by 60% or 15billion litres, helping to secure the water supply in the region.
+Most of the water comes from outside our area: around 25% of water in a drv year comes from the Ely Ouse Transfer Scheme.
 Abberton Reservoir is outside our supply area, along with Layer Treatment Works and Langham Treatment Works which provide water for more than a third of the population.

-Our treatment works were mostly built in the 1930s and 1940s (Langham and Layer), 1950s (Hanningfield) and 1960s (Chigwell).
-These have been significantly improved and upgraded since, including ground-breaking water recycling using reed beds at Hanningfield.

-Langford Recycling Scheme came into supply in 2001 in response to the 1995-98 drought, enabling us to maintain supplies until the Abberton Reservoir expansion was completed.
+- the 1930s and 1940s (Langham and Layer), 1950s (Hanningfield) and 1960s (Chigwell).
+These have been significantly improved and upgraded since, including ground-breaking water recycling using reed beds at Hanningfield. - Langford Recycling Scheme came into supply in 2001 in response to the 1995-98 drought, enabling us to maintain supplies until the Abberton Reservoir expansion was completed.